-- Disneyland - This legendary amusement park will take you back to your childhood with some of the most iconic characters in TV history
+- Walt Disney World Resort - This legendary amusement park will take you back to your childhood with some of the most iconic characters in TV history.

-- Long Beach - The first in a long list of beachside cities that make up this route, Long Beach is home to the one-of-a-kind Queen Mary boat/hotel.
+- Long Beach - The first in a long list of beachside cities that make up this route, Long Beach is home to the one-of-a-kind Queen Mary boat/hotel and Peninsula Beach.

 - Huntington State Beach - An amazing combination of oceanside trails and beginner-friendly surfing spots.

 - Newport Beach - Nothing beats a view of the sunrise from Newport Beach's iconic Balboa Pier.